Imagine inheriting a gold ring or receiving one as a gift. Wonderful. You’d probably want to know what the ring’s value is, right?

 All NFTs are not created equal, which is clear when comparing the ERC-1155 and ERC-721 token standards.

-A token standard is a set of rules that defines the data and, therefore, the functions that each token is capable of.
+A token standard is a set of rules that defines the data structure — and therefore the functions — of each token.

-The ERC-1155 token standard was created to function like a vending machine, where developers could deploy a single smart contract that can be used to mint unlimited fungible (identical) tokens and non-fungible (unique) tokens.
+The ERC-1155 token standard was created to function like a vending machine.
+Developers can deploy a single smart contract that can be used to mint unlimited fungible and non-fungible tokens.

-In comparison, the ERC-721 token standard only produces non-fungible tokens and forces developers to deploy a new smart contract for each new token.
+The ERC-721 token standard only produces non-fungible tokens.
+It requires developers to deploy a new smart contract for each new token.

-This is like each type of vending machine having a different power plug, forcing you to find a new adaptor or create a new wall socket every time you want to install a new type of vending machine.
+The token data is also extremely inconsistent.
+Most projects have divergent data structures within their ERC-721 smart contracts, which means that if you want to support ERC-721 tokens from multiple projects, you will have to create a custom integration system for each token.
+That will cost you time and development expense.
+It’s like each type of vending machine having a different power plug, forcing you to find a new adaptor or create a new wall socket every time you want to install a new type of vending machine.

 This core production model of ERC-721 data is not scalable for mainstream games and would impossible to adopt on a mass scale.